Mwesigwa39/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly - This script displays current directory contents, including hiddent files in long format, with user and group IDs displayed numerically.

+6-firstdirectory - Creates a directory named my_first_directory in the /tmp/ directory